jermnelson/Colorado-Springs-Friends-Meeting-Website/2012/twelfth-month/MinutesForMeetingForWorshipForBusiness.rst

       into the QuickBooks, keeping this updated will be easier than she thought.
       `Sarah`_ will accept the bookkeeper's position upon the recommendation of the Lisa and Ann.
 She will just accept what is on the sheet and keep within in the budget.
-      Meeting wholeheardly agreed and welcome `Sarah`_ to her new role.
+      Meeting wholeheartedly agreed and welcome `Sarah`_ to her new role.

       The Finance Committee seeks approval of the proposed 2012-2013 budget.
 At this point 12,000 pledged for 2013, we are in process of paying down that will affect the cash flow including